-We just imagined a very simple economy without any dollars, if there were no dollars, no Fiat currency units floating around that China Cho would be willing to accept we wouldn't have cell phones, shirts, nor model trucks.
+If we imagined a very simple economy without any fiat, then there would be no Fiat currency units floating around to give to China Cho.
+Therefore we wouldn't have cell phones, shirts, or model trucks.

-The only thing we would have would be the corn.
+The only thing we would have would be corn.

-What would happen to the standard of living of all the individuals, if the goods and services went away and all we were left with was the one plot of land that produced corn?
+What would happen to the standard of living if goods and services went away and all we were left with was the one plot of land that produced corn?

 Obviously, the standard of living would plummet and so would the economic output.

-Again, let's contrast that to a different type of economy that had more manufacturing, and that actually produced a lot of the goods it consumed.
+Let's contrast this idea with a different type of economy that has more manufacturing, and that actually produces more of the goods it consumes.

-Imagine the guy on the top grows cows, the next one grows cotton, and the one on the bottom grows wheat.
+Imagine the guy on the top raises cows, the next one grows cotton, and the one on the bottom grows wheat.
 Farmer Frank is still producing corn.

 If we eliminate Fiat currency or the dollar from that equation, would it really be a big deal?

-The only thing Fiat currency would be doing is making the transactions more convenient.
-Where in the first example, the Fiat currency, the thought abstraction, the simple belief that the green pieces of paper have value is producing economic output all by itself.
+The only thing Fiat currency does in this example is make transactions more convenient.
+Where in the first example, fiat currency is a thought abstraction, the simple belief that the green pieces of paper have value is producing economic output all by itself.

-- The first concept to understand is our entire economy is dependent upon a thought of abstraction.
+- The first concept to understand is that our entire economy is dependent upon a thought abstraction.

 - The second concept to really think through is volatility cannot be destroyed.
 It can only be transferred.